 The rules around dropping an impacted course are different from dropping a non-impacted one.
 For non-impacted courses, UCLA has two drop deadlines.
 If you drop after the second deadline, you don’t get a W, but rather a separate transcript notation that also lists which week you dropped the course.

-In contrast, at Ohio State—which also has an absolute ton of premeds—there are six different drop deadlines depending on the length of the course you’re taking, and you can’t even drop a course with a W unless you do so with an advisor’s help.
+In contrast, at Ohio State, which also has a ton of premeds, there are six different drop deadlines depending on the length of the course you’re taking, and you can’t even drop a course with a W unless you do so with an advisor’s help.

 These details are already SO different from the generic situation that we described earlier, so let this emphasize the fact that you should go online and look up your own school’s policies if you are considering dropping a class.